ruben056/springBeanFactory/README.md

 * two implementations of that interface can be injected.

 Beanfactory is very basic for more features use the application context factory instead.
+Some extra features the Spring Application Context providers are:
+* support for i18n
+* message provision
+* resource loading
+* event publishing